Should You Hire an Agent Who Is a Seniors Real Estate Specialist (SRES)?

 Under the umbrella of the National Association of Realtors (NAR), the SRES Council offers SRES certification as a two-day training course for licensed Realtors who want to better serve the needs of retirement-aged homeowners.

-Mike Robinson, a SRES-certified agent in the south Atlanta area explains how the needs of senior homeowners differ from traditional clients:
+Mike Robinson, an SRES-certified agent in the South Atlanta area, explains how the needs of senior homeowners differ from traditional clients:

 “Typically, a senior is not making a job change or moving with kids.
 Typically, a senior will pay all cash on their purchase or make a significant down payment.
 And typically, their needs for their new location are a little different.
 For instance, they may be concerned with medical facilities being close by.”